Royals vs. Athletics Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals will hand the ball to Brad Keller (2-2) for his seventh start of the season.
+- Brady Singer (2-3) will take the mound for the Royals, his seventh start of the season.

+- In six starts this season, he's earned a quality start in one of them.

-- Keller has started six games this season, and he's lasted five or more innings three times.
-He averages 5.0 innings per appearance.
+- Singer has started six games this season, and he's lasted five or more innings five times.
+He averages 4.9 innings per appearance.

 |Opponent